 7 Signs Your House Needs Rewiring

-1- Shocks
+1- Electric Shocks

 The major sign that there is a fault with wiring is if you receive a shock when plugging in an appliance.
 No small shock is a safe one.
 If you pick up even the smallest jolt when touching a cord or socket, you should contact an electrician.
+Electric shocks can lead to injury and even death in the worst instances.
+Never overlook this sign.

 2- Noises